-- Begin in the center of the tunnel, in your neutral “daffy” flying position
+- Begin in the center of the tunnel, in a neutral “daffy” flying position

 - Be sure to have a plan for which direction to turn to better understand how you will adjust your body position

-- Angle the lower part of your front leg into the wind to create a rudder effect which will assist in initiating the turn
+- Angle the lower part of your front leg into the wind to create a rudder effect, this will assist in initiating the turn

 - Slightly turning your head to look in the direction of the turn will aid the rotation